Paul-Ver/OpenIO/README.md

 I could also specify the lights to go on whenever my android phones alarm goes of (if I hook to the alarm app to send a HTTP message to my server).
 Bonus, if I use the local address of my server, my lights won't go on when I'm not at home (not connected to wifi).

+### API

+The server should also have an API to manually trigger actions.

 ## Client

 A client can be any device and doesn't need any specific protocol or connection.
 Since the server can be extended to accept any form of communication and can be configured to understand messages, it allows for any device to be connected.
 Making it possible to use any existing hardware without having to reprogram it.
 Optionally, clients have autodiscovery, but this is required since not all devices have such a thing implemented.